splunk/splunk-operator/docs/AppFramework.md

 1. Confirm your S3-based remote storage volume path and URL.

-2. Configure credentials to connect to remote store by either:
+2. Configure credentials to connect to remote store by:
-   * Configure an IAM role for the Operator and Splunk instance pods using a service account or annotations, or
+   * Configuring an IAM role for the Operator and Splunk instance pods using a service account or annotations.
-   * Create a Kubernetes Secret Object with the static storage credentials.
+   * Or, create a Kubernetes Secret Object with the static storage credentials.
      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

-3. Create folders on the remote storage volume to use as App Source locations.
+3. Create unique folders on the remote storage volume to use as App Source locations.
-   * An App Source is a folder on the remote storage volume containing a subset of Splunk Apps and Add-ons.
-In this example, we have Splunk apps that are installed and run locally on the Deployer, and apps that will be distributed to all cluster search heads by the Deployer.
+   * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
+In this example, there are Splunk apps installed and run locally on the Deployer, and select apps that will be distributed to all cluster search heads by the Deployer.
    * The apps are split across 3 folders named `searchApps`, `machineLearningApps`, `adminApps` and `ESapps`.
 The apps placed into  `searchApps`, `machineLearningApps` and `ESapps` are distributed to the search heads, but the apps in `adminApps` are for local use on the Deployer instance only.

-4. Copy your Splunk App or Add-on archive files to the App Source.
+4. Copy your Splunk app or add-on archive files to the App Source.
-   * In this example, the Splunk Apps for the search heads are located at `bucket-app-framework-us-west-2/shcLoc-us/searchAppsLoc/`,  `bucket-app-framework-us-west-2/shcLoc-us/machineLearningAppsLoc/`, and the apps for the Deployer are located at `bucket-app-framework-us-west-2/shcLoc-us/adminAppsLoc/`.
-Apps that need pre-configuration by the deployer(Ex.
-Enterprise Security App) before installing to the search heads are located at `bucket-app-framework-us-west-2/shcLoc-us/ESappsLoc/`.
+   * In this example, the Splunk apps for the search heads are located at `bucket-app-framework-us-west-2/shcLoc-us/searchAppsLoc/`,  `bucket-app-framework-us-west-2/shcLoc-us/machineLearningAppsLoc/`, and the apps for the Deployer are located at `bucket-app-framework-us-west-2/shcLoc-us/adminAppsLoc/`.
+Apps that need pre-configuration by the deployer before installing to the search heads are located at `bucket-app-framework-us-west-2/shcLoc-us/ESappsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com`.

 5. Update the SearchHeadCluster CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
-      * For CR's where the Splunk Enterprise instance will pre-configure before deploying to the search heads,  set the `scope: clusterWithPreConfig`.
+      * For CR's where the Splunk Enterprise instance will pre-configure an app before deploying it to the search heads, set the `scope: clusterWithPreConfig`.
-      * For CR's where the Splunk Enterprise instance will deploy the apps(without pre-configuring) to search heads set the `scope:  cluster`.
+      * For CR's where the Splunk Enterprise instance will deploy the apps without pre-configuration to search heads, set the `scope:  cluster`.
 The ClusterMaster and SearchHeadCluster CR's support both cluster and local scopes.
-   * In this example, the Deployer will run some apps locally, and deploy other apps to the search heads.
-The App Source folder `adminApps` are Splunk Apps that are installed on the Deployer, and will use a local scope.
+   * In this example, the Deployer will run some apps locally, and deploy other apps to the clustered search heads.
+The App Source folder `adminApps` contains Splunk apps that are installed and run on the Deployer, and will use a local scope.
 The apps in the App Source folders `searchApps` and `machineLearningApps` will be deployed from the Deployer to the search heads, and will use a cluster scope.
-For the apps in the App Source folder ESapps, deployer pre-configures them, and then deploys them to the search heads.
+For the apps in the App Source folder `ESappsLoc`, the Deployer will run a pre-configuration step before deploying those apps to the search heads.

 Example: SearchHeadCluster.yaml